iLVL-Key/FFXI/addons/emotes/readme.md

 # Emotes
 Expands upon the games built-in emotes.

-Uses "single slash" commands just like the built-in emotes so they feel more normal to use.
+Uses "single slash" commands just like the built-in emotes so they feel more natural to use.
 Can tell the difference between targeting nothing/yourself, another player, a monster, an npc, and an object.
 You can change the default preferred pronoun near the top of the file, or change it at any time with a command
 ```